-The purpose of the Training and Certification Program is to implement OFPP Policy Letter 05-01, Developing and Managing the Acquisition Workforce, dated April 15, 2005.
+The purpose of the Training and Certification Program is to implement OFPP Policy Letter 05-01, Developing and Managing the Acquisition Workforce, dated April 15, 20057 as updated by OFPP Memorandum, Federal Acquisition Certification in Contracting (FAC-C) Modernization, dated January 19, 2023.
 The program will be used to demonstrate that an individual has achieved a practical, well-rounded understanding of acquisition and business process skills that will enhance his/her ability to perform as a business leader within the Department.